soundhound/houndify-sdk-ios/README.md

 ## What is Houndify

-[Houndify](https://www.houndify.com) is a platform that allows anyone to add smart, voice enabled, conversational interfaces to anything with an Internet connection.
+[Houndify](https://www.houndify.com) is a Developer Platform that allows anyone to add smart, voice enabled, conversational interfaces to anything with an Internet connection.
 Once you integrate with Houndify, your product will instantly understand a wide variety of questions and commands.

 What makes Houndify unique is that rather than being one link in a chain of technologies, Houndify is a one-stop destination for all of the technologies needed to voice enable anything.